Saco Rienk de Boer

-Saco Rienk DeBoer was born on September 7, 1883, in Ureterp, Opsterland, Friesland, Netherlands to architect Rienk Kornelius De Boer and avid gardener Antje Dictus Benedictus.
+Saco Rienk DeBoer was a Dutch landscape architect and city planner.
+He was born on September 7, 1883, in Ureterp, Opsterland, Friesland, Netherlands to architect Rienk Kornelius De Boer and avid gardener Antje Dictus Benedictus.
 He studied engineering and passed the Junior Engineer (surveyor) exam.
 He went on to study landscape architecture at The Royal Imperial School of Horticulture in Germany.
-He was diagnosed with tuberculosis, on the advice of doctors him to return home to Ureterp where he opened an office.
-His symptoms worsened in the summer of 1908, on doctor and family advice he emigrated to the United States in October 1908 be cured at the Dutch operated Bethesda Sanatarium in Maxwell, NM.
+He was diagnosed with tuberculosis and returned home to Ureterp where he opened an office.
+His symptoms worsened in the summer of 1908; on the basis of doctor and family advice he emigrated to the United States in October 1908 to be treated at the Dutch operated Bethesda Sanatarium in Maxwell, NM.
 In 1909 when Bethesda Sanitarium moved to Denver, he moved with it, planning the landscaping for the new building.
 He became the official Landscape Architect of Denver from 1910 to 1931.
 He also designed the planned community of Boulder City, Nevada.
 In 1919, he joined with another Dutchman, M. Walter Pesman, to form a partnership.
 Together their projects were many, among them the landscaping of both sides of Speer Boulevard in Denver, and two early and innovative Colorado subdivisions, Bonnie Brae in Denver and The Glens in Lakewood, both of which feature winding streets and multiple small "pocket parks."

 As a landscape architect, S R DeBoer designed dozens of city parks and hundreds of private gardens.
 As a city planner, he co-authored Denver's first zoning code, helped devise many of its roadways, and led in the development of mountain parks.
 He was partially responsible for such signature sites as Denver Botanic Gardens and Red Rocks Amphitheatre.

 DeBoer's work extended well beyond Denver.
-He consulted for cities along the Front Range – including Greeley, Grand Junction, Boulder, Golden, Longmont, Aurora, Fort Collins, and Englewood – and far beyond, including Scottsbluff, Nebraska; Brainerd, Minnesota; Ruidoso, New Mexico; Idaho Falls, Idaho; Boulder City, Nevada; and Glendive, Montana.
+He consulted for cities along the Front Range and on the Western Slope – including Greeley, Boulder, Golden, Longmont, Aurora, Fort Collins, Englewood, and Grand Junction – and far beyond, including Scottsbluff, Nebraska; Brainerd, Minnesota; Ruidoso, New Mexico; Idaho Falls, Idaho; Boulder City, Nevada; and Glendive, Montana.
 He even worked with National Resources Planning on more comprehensive planning, spending more than a decade devising programs for the states of Utah, New Mexico, and Wyoming.